 Can I Lose Weight By Eating Oatmeal?

 My approach to weight loss involves making sure all of my systems are functioning well.
-And I steer clear from any diets that are super restrictive.
+And I steer clear of any diets that are super restrictive.
 Oatmeal helps fuel my body for the day and it keeps me balanced!

 If you feel aligned with this approach, you might find a lot of value in my 30 Day Healthy Program.
 It's got meal plans, shopping lists, support, and more!